anakin87/stefano-fiorucci-website/content/home/experience.md

         * Semantic search systems
         * Information extraction from raw data, such as PDF documents
         * Crawlers for downloading data from various sources
-        * 💼 Customers: Comune di Milano, Comune di Palermo, Regione Umbria, Regione Siciliana, Polizia Municipale di Roma Capitale, Insurance Online...
+        * 💼 Customers: Municipality of Milan, Municipality and Police of Rome, Municipality of Palermo, Region of Umbria, Region of Sicily, Insurance Online...

   - title: Data scientist (internship)
     company: Sentetic